a cloud rains on an emotional person

 For the last few years, the other shoes have been dropping in different ways.
 While my IBD disease activity has been mostly stable, IBD itself has caused and impacted other health problems I now must contend with more frequently.

-Crohn's and UC are psychologically draining
+Crohn's and colitis are psychologically draining

-This season, I've struggled with an issue not directly related to my IBD, but one tangentially connected – a hernia in my esophagus that has relegated me to an all liquid diet.
+This season, I've struggled with an issue not directly related to my IBD, but one tangentially connected – a hernia in my esophagus that has relegated me to an all-liquid diet.
 The pain, physical illness, and weakness I've experienced in the last few months has been all too reminiscent of the years prior to my diagnosis, and it's something I've been speaking openly and candidly about with my therapist.
 It's greatly affecting how I approach each day.

 I'll be honest, the fear doesn't just disappear when you hear the word remission – especially with a disease where remission can end at any time for any reason without any warning.
 I've tried to get used to the unpredictable, but it's been really hard for me.